-Why can’t the poor access quality medical care?
+Why can’t the poor access quality health services?

 Many families cannot afford to buy food, let alone medical care.
 In addition, residents of remote villages may have to walk hours to reach the nearest hospital or health clinic, as there are no medical facilities closer to home.
-Government expenditures in the health sector are often low, leaving medical facilities with limited staff and resources.
 WHO estimates there is a global shortage of 7.2 million doctors, nurses and other health care professionals — a deficit that is expected to increase to 12.3 million by 2035.
-Many clinics and outposts are also poorly stocked, lacking the medicines and medical equipment necessary to provide adequate care.
+Many clinics and outposts also lack the medicines and medical equipment necessary to provide adequate care.

 Why is the maternal mortality rate higher in developing nations?

-WHO estimates that 810 women die every day from preventable causes related to pregnancy and childbirth.
+Every day in 2017, 810 women died from preventable causes related to pregnancy and childbirth.
 Severe bleeding and infection are two of the leading causes of maternal deaths.
 In many lower-income countries, fewer than half of all births are attended by a medical professional, and without access to quality care, many women risk giving birth at home under unsanitary conditions.
-Some even give birth on the road as they attempt to walk to faraway medical facilities.
-Often, impoverished mothers are already undernourished, so the strain of pregnancy and delivery can exact a particularly heavy toll on their bodies.
+Some even give birth on the road as they attempt to walk to distant medical facilities.
+Often, impoverished mothers are already undernourished, so the strain of pregnancy and delivery can take a heavy toll on their bodies.